-Per 100-gram fenugreek leaves contain around 42.3 g of carbohydrates, 48 g fiber and 4.4 g proteins and 1 g fat (2).
-Along with this fenugreek leaves are also a rich source of choline compounds which is essential for healthy nervous system and liver (3).
+Per 100-gram fenugreek leaves contain around 42.3 g of carbohydrates, 48 g fiber and 4.4 g proteins, and 1 g fat (2).
+Along with this fenugreek leaves are also a rich source of choline compounds which is essential for a healthy nervous system and liver (3).
 Other important compounds [present in the leaves are ascorbic acid and beta-carotene (4).

 10 Amazing Health Benefits of fenugreek leaves